 Paul C. Kang, M.D.

 Dr. Paul C. Kang is a respected authority in the field of ophthalmology.
 He has been chosen as Top Doctor by Washingtonian Magazine, SuperDoctors by the Washington Post, and as one of America’s Top Ophthalmologists.
 Dr. Kang has served as the President of the Washington DC Metropolitan Ophthalmological Society.
-He and Dr Clinch, are the team ophthalmologists for the Washington Capitals, Washington Wizards, and Washington Mystics.
+He and Dr. Clinch are the ophthalmologists for multiple Washington DC sports teams.
 Dr. Kang was awarded the State Affairs Star Award and was selected to the prestigious Leadership Development Program by the American Academy of Ophthalmology.
 He is also the founder and president of the Vanguard Ophthalmology Society.

 Dr. Paul C. Kang graduated from Harvard University, cum laude.
 He received his medical degree at Indiana University, where he also served as a delegate to the American Medical Association.
 Dr. Kang finished his ophthalmology residency at the Duke University Eye Center, and completed a prestigious fellowship in cornea, external disease, and refractive surgery at the John Moran Eye Center at the University of Utah.
 He currently serves as an Assistant Clinical Professor at the Department of Ophthalmology at Georgetown University and the Washington Hospital Center.